-Source: migration network from Indonesian Population Census and other variables from Susenas 2019-2021 (processed by author). ***, **, * indicate statistical significance at 1%, 5%, and 10%.
+Source: Migration network from the Indonesian Population Census and other variables from Susenas 2019-2021 (processed by author). ***, **, * indicate statistical significance at 1%, 5%, and 10%.

 Figure 1 Percentage of Migrant Households and Migration Network by Islands

 Figure 1 presents the percentage of migrant households calculated using the Susenas 2019-2021 data and the migration network formed from the Indonesian Population Census 2010 data by island group.
 Mapa shows a group of islands in Maluku, North Maluku, Papua, and West Papua.
 Meanwhile, Balnusra is a group of Bali and Nusa Tenggara islands.
 Figure 1 illustrates a positive correlation pattern between the size of the migration network and the percentage of migrant households on the islands of Sumatra, Sulawesi, Mapa and Balnusra compared to the number of households on each island.
 A higher percentage of migrant households in the four island groups seems to be associated with an increasing migration network.